 Extreme minimal packing.
 We wear Motoport pants & jacket, there is no riding gear to pack.
-Karla’s riding boots double as hiking boots, but you won’t find any, fancy going out shoes.
-We avoid restaurants that would exclude us based on casual wear.
+Karla’s riding boots double as hiking boots.

 When we stay several days in the same place, we’re likely to ship a box with more hiking gear.